FrannDzs/nVidia-modded-Inf/Readme.md

 Which are we supposed to use - DCH or Standard drivers?
 ===================

-Short Answer:
+Short answer:
-* DCH represents UWD which you can install via the Windows Store or manually.
+* "Standard" packages are those that do not require the DCH driver components.
+DCH represents UWD which you can install via the Windows Store or manually.
 * Standard is the "old" way which you (for now) should prefer since UWD drivers aren't tweakable (in terms of mods) compared to the standard (legacy) drivers.
+* "DCH" (Declarative, Componentized, Hardware Support Apps) refers to new packages preinstalled by OEMS implementing the Microsoft Universal Driver paradigm.
+* DCH drivers cannot be installed over a standard system, and Standard drivers cannot be installed over a DCH system.
+* To confirm the type of system you have, locate Driver Type under the System Information menu in the NVIDIA Control Panel.

 Detailed Answer: